Optional Intervals Event and Two n-ary Finitary Operations: An Algebraic Framework for Unifying Parallel-Serial Execution and Axiomatizing Simultaneity from an Epistemological Perspective: Applications and Comparisons in Computer Science, Probability Theory and Physics

+In most industrial contexts, hardware and software systems are robust enough to ensure that all subtasks in a parallel job run entirely independently with no cross-interference.
+This allows us to use the Definition~\ref{def:OPs.Add.Nat} to convert sequential operations into following expression:

-In cases where both complete sequential addition and complete sequential multiplication are employed, the part running complete sequential addition theoretically underpin the practical applicability of parallel technologies.
+In cases where both $\oplus|_{\alpha}^{\beta}$ (or $\oplus$) and $\otimes$ are employed, the part running $\oplus|_{\alpha}^{\beta}$ theoretically underpins the practical applicability of parallel technologies.
 Since the time complexity of all merge tasks in a single merge operation is of the same order of magnitude, for a certain additive subexpression in the arithmetic expression, we directly set the filter domain to the range corresponding to the time complexity of a single merge task.
 In this way, we transform the parallelization of merge sort into the following problem:

 \BF{Analyze the time complexity of parallel merge sort for sorting $n$ elements with $k$ processes ($1\leq k\leq n$) under the constraint that only tasks on the same layer of the divide-and-conquer binary tree are executed in parallel, while different layers are processed serially (the next layer starts only after all tasks of the current layer complete).}